Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 specified position.

-On the right side the current position and remaining steps are shown as well as the stack and external voltages.
+On the right side the current position and remaining steps are shown as well as the stack voltage and the voltage of the external power-connector (black).
 Below is a graphical representation of the velocity of the stepper.
 Beneath you can configure the minimum input voltage, which allows for undervoltage signals if the voltage is too low.
 In the bottom right the